yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cfile-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wskaźnik do zduplikowanego `CFile` obiektu.
+Wskaźnik do zduplikowanego obiektu `CFile`.

 ### <a name="remarks"></a>Uwagi

-Ta funkcja jest równoważna z funkcją `_dup`C Run-Time.
+Ta funkcja jest równoważna z funkcją C Run-Time `_dup`.

 ##  <a name="flush"></a>CFile:: Flush